this-is-tobi/homelab/docs/05-services.md

 > Don't forget to select 'homelab' realm

-By default a group is created for each service that use keycloak sso registration, add user to group to grant access level for the given service.
+By default an admin group is created to give admin access on each service that use keycloak sso registration, keycloak users that are not in the admin group get simple access.

 Following services are connected through sso :
 - ArgoCD